epolisensky/VLITE/vdp/docs/source/basic_usage.rst

 may be given.

-``--add_catalog`` cross-checks the list of available radio catalogs defined in ``skycatalog.catalogio.catalog_list`` with the table names that exist in the database "skycat" schema.
-If a catalog is found in the list that does not yet exist in the "skycat" schema, a new table is created for it and the **skycat.catalogs** table is updated accordingly.
+``--add_catalog`` cross-checks the list of available radio catalogs defined in ``radiocatalogs.catalogio.catalog_list`` with the table names that exist in the database "radcat" schema.
+If a catalog is found in the list that does not yet exist in the "radcat" schema, a new table is created for it and the **radcat.catalogs** table is updated accordingly.
-It will only be necessary to run this option after you have added code to ``skycatalog.catalogio`` and ``skycatalog.skycatdb`` to read a new radio catalog and need to add it to an existing database's "skycat" schema.
+It will only be necessary to run this option after you have added code to ``radiocatalogs.catalogio`` and ``radiocatalogs.radcatdb`` to read a new radio catalog and need to add it to an existing database's "radcat" schema.
 See :ref:`add_new_catalog` for more information.

 .. _batch_proc: